albortros/COVID-19/README.md

 ### Data

-We dispose of a clone of the [official Civil Protection repository](https://github.com/pcm-dpc/COVID-19) in `pcm-dpc-COVID-19` reporting the italian data region-wise and a clone of the [Johns Hopkins University CSSE repository](https://github.com/CSSEGISandData/COVID-19) in `jhu-csse-COVID-19`.
+We dispose of a clone of the [official Civil Protection repository](https://github.com/pcm-dpc/COVID-19) in `pcm-dpc-COVID-19` reporting the italian data region-wise and a clone of the [Johns Hopkins University CSSE repository](https://github.com/CSSEGISandData/COVID-19) in `jhu-csse-COVID-19` reporting the worldwide data and, expecially useful, the region-wise Chinese data.

 ### Models